O(1) scheduler: Overview

-About O(1) notation

-An algorithm operates over an input, and the size of that input usually determines its running time.
-Big O notation is used to denote the growth rate of an algorithm's execution time based on the amount of input.
-For example, the running time of an O(n) algorithm increases linearly as the input size n grows.
-The running time of an O(n^{2}) algorithm grows quadratically.
-If it is possible to establish a constant upper bound on the running time of an algorithm, it is considered to be O(1) (one might say it runs in "constant time").
-That is, an O(1) algorithm is guaranteed to complete in a certain amount of time regardless of the size of the input.

 Improvement in Linux scheduler performance

 The Linux 2.6.8.1 scheduler did not contain any algorithms that run in worse than O(1) time.
 That is, every part of the scheduler is guaranteed to execute within a certain constant amount of time regardless of how many tasks are on the system.
 This allows the Linux kernel to efficiently handle massive numbers of tasks without increasing overhead costs as the number of tasks grows.
-There are two key data structures in the Linux 2.6.8.1 scheduler that allow for it to perform its duties in O(1) time, and its design revolves around them: runqueues and priority arrays.
+There are two key data structures in the Linux 2.6.8.1 scheduler that allow for it to perform its duties in O(1) time, and its design revolves around runqueues and priority arrays.

 Issues

 The main issue with this algorithm is the complex heuristics used to mark a task as interactive or non-interactive.
 The algorithm tries to identify interactive processes by analyzing average sleep time (the amount of time the process spends waiting for input).
 Processes that sleep for long periods of time probably are waiting for user input, so the scheduler assumes they're interactive.
 The scheduler gives a priority bonus to interactive tasks (for better throughput) while penalizing non-interactive tasks by lowering their priorities.
-All the calculations to determine the interactivity of tasks are complex and subject to potential miscalculations, causing non-interactive behavior from an interactive process.
+All the calculations to determine the interactivity of tasks were complex and subject to potential miscalculations, causing non-interactive behavior from an interactive process.